FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

      - Set `Endpoint for MQTT Broker to use` to your AWS IoT endpoint
      - Set `Client Identifier for MQTT Test`
    - Build and run.
-   - If you have memory leaks reported from unity, it could be due to retained messages.
+   - The test requires that there be no retained message associated with the test topic.
+If you receive memory leak reports from Unity, it could be due to retained messages.
 Try clearing the retained messages.
 Install any MQTT client library (e.g. mosquitto CLI) and publish a message to the test topic with an empty message.
       ```
       mosquitto_pub.exe \
         --cert <device-certificate> \